intelligence-in-musical-interfaces/intelligence-in-musical-interfaces.github.io/index.markdown

 If you can't find the meeting links in your emails, jump onto our [discord server](https://discord.gg/cPb69Rh) and you'll find them there.

-## How do I contribute?
+### How do I contribute?

 See the ["Schedule and How this Works" page](schedule/) for instructions about how the workshop sessions will work and how you can contribute before, during, and after the synchronous sessions.

 ## Workshop Provocation

 The use of machine learning and AI in everyday applications has taken off in recent years.
 Now, you can buy a refrigerator with “AI”, but, despite much media interest in “AI composers”, not a musical instrument (or perhaps, not a good one).
 This workshop seeks to develop a community of NIME researchers and practitioners to analyse the roles that computational intelligence already plays in music technology and where it may play a role in future.

+This workshop follows up on a successful 2020 edition of “Critical Perspectives”.
 We aim to consolidate current ML-related thought in NIME, and to develop a research network that focuses on future work in ML-enhanced interfaces for musical performance.

 Notably, this objective diverges from previous NIME research that has focused on technical implementations; rather, we aim to offer a forum for academic discussions on critical and theoretical perspectives.

+Our workshop format is online-first and inclusive in terms of geographic location and timezone as well as background and research area.
+We aim to include as many participants as possible.

-Our workshop will be motivated by four themes and a number of hard questions related to musical AI/ML:
+Our workshop will be motivated by three themes, each the focus of one session, and a number of hard questions related to musical AI/ML:

-### Musicological Perspectives:
+#### Social and Cultural Impact (session 1):

+- What are the potential benefits and drawbacks of using AI/ML in NIMEs?
+- Is musical AI/ML a product of our techno-euphoric climate or will its effects be long-lasting?
+- What will the effects be on enhancement and reduction of performers' creativity?
+- What role could musical AI/ML have in education?

+#### Musicological Perspectives (session 2):

 - What are the roles of AI/ML in NIMEs?
 - What kind of NIMEs and music technology does AI/ML afford?